 The second effect goes in the opposite direction and arises because each principal perceives a unilateral deviation from the industry average as being too costly.
-Recall, the cost of unilateral deviations in incentive provision is incurred in equilibrium when a principal, who takes the industry average effort \bar{e} as given, considers increasing incentives and making her agent work harder unilaterally.
-The principal realizes that by doing so, her agent's effort would be above \bar{e} which imposes costly industry risk on the agent, and she has to compensate the agent for this risk.
+Recall, the cost of unilateral deviations in incentive provision is incurred in equilibrium when a principal, who takes the industry average effort $\bar{e}$ as given, considers increasing incentives and making her agent work harder unilaterally.
+The principal realises that by doing so, her agent's effort would be above $\bar{e}$ which imposes costly industry risk on the agent, and she has to compensate the agent for this risk.
 In the second best, this unilateral deviation cost disappears because planner can coordinate (dictate) incentive provision across all principals in the industry.
 Therefore, the relative importance of incentive provision is higher in second best.

 To summarise, the externality in the model has two opposing effects on the performancepay sensitivity in the contract.
 Compared with the second best, the magnitude of equilibrium incentive provision is larger because principals do not internalise the impact of their incentive provision on the average effort level and the industry risk exposure of other principals, consequently, provide too much incentive.
 However, the relative importance of equilibrium incentive provision is lower because principals perceive unilateral increases in incentive provision as too costly.
 The next proposition characterises which effect dominates and whether the equilibrium contract is more or less sensitive to performance than the second-best contract.

-PROPOSITION 8: The equilibrium contract is more (less, equally) sensitive to performance than the second-best contract (ie, l^{SB} is smaller than (greater than, equal to) l^), and consequently agents put more (less, equal) effort in equilibrium than the second best, (ie, e^{SB} is less than (greater than, equal to) e^) if (17) is positive (negative, zero).
-Comparing Proposition 8 and Corollary 1 we immediately obtain the following result linking the usage and the sign of APE in the baseline model with the direction of inefficiencies that result from basing contracts on RPE alone.
+Proposition 7 The equilibrium contract is more sensitive to performance than the secondbest contract, ie, $l^{SB} < l^$ , and consequently agents put more effort in equilibrium than the second best, ie, $e^{SB} < e^$ , if is positive.
+Similarly, $l^{SB} > l^$ and $e^{SB} > e^$ , if (22) is negative; $l^{SB} = l^$ and $e^{SB} = e^$ , if (22) is zero.